 The Tibu Fund is our medical branch of the project, supporting healthcare within the local community and of course for the children within our care at the orphanage and school.
 National healthcare within Tanzania is only free under the age of five years old and as a result of the financial strain that many families face during their daily lives, even a minor condition such as ringworm can go untreated.

 Tibu in Swahili means to ‘heal’ and although some conditions unfortunately can never be cured we will always strive to provide a free healthcare fund to those most in need of our support.
 We can only offer this service however, through the kind and generous donations of our supporters.
 Please read the below cases which have been treated through donations to this fund.

-If you can help in any way either monthly or as a one off donation please contact the project coordinator.
+If you can help in any way, either monthly or as a one-time donation, please contact the project coordinator at email@example.com.
 Healthcare, like education, is a luxury few families can afford.
 Only through your continued support will we be able to help provide families and individuals with the care they deserve.

 Nickson is a pupil of ours in class three and is also on the waiting list for accommodation with us.
 Nickson also suffers from a chronic eye condition which we have been able to treat through a generous donation to the Tibu fund.